yafeng/SpectrumAI/README.md

 Frag.ions.tolerance= 0.02 # 0.02 Da tolerance for MS2 fragment ions mass accuracy.
 relative=FALSE  # set TRUE if ppm value is used for Frag.ions.tolerance
 ```
+**Warning!
+SpectrumAI has not been tested in low-resolution MS data, it may not perfrom as expected.**

 4. After you set everything, ctrl-A to select all codes and click run.